banner-bg

 3. Clothespin dragonflies

-This craft is fun to make and easy to make using clothespins, pipe cleaners, and googly eyes.
-This craft involves painting, coloring, and gluing, which improve a child’s hand coordination skills.
+This craft is fun and easy to make using clothespins, pipe cleaners, and googly eyes.
+This craft involves painting, coloring, and gluing, which improve a child’s hand-eye coordination skills.

 DIY purple and blue clothespin dragonfliesSource